How To Find and Hire a Rock Star Executive Assistant

 While we have spent years developing this process, it is crucial to remember that a great fit can be elusive, no matter how skilled you are in recruiting.

-Being intentional in your search, focused in your interviews, and clear on the qualities and skills you are looking for can ensure that the EA/EM you hire is the best person for you and your team.
+Being intentional in your search, focused in your interviews, and clear on the qualities and skills you are looking for can ensure that you hire the best person for you and your team.

 How To Hire a Rock Star Executive Assistant or Engagement Manager